 Readers, have you ever had to give up your child’s enrollment deposit because you changed schools?
 How did you go about letting the school know you were changing schools?
 Would you give up an enrollment deposit to go to a potentially better preschool or elementary school?
 Or would you only do so for college?

-For more nuanced personal finance content, join over 100,000 readers and sign up for my free weekly newsletter.
+For more nuanced personal finance content, join over 60,000 readers and sign up for my free weekly newsletter.
+Also pick up a hardcopy of my instant Wall Street Journal bestseller, Buy This, Not That.
+It is your secret weapon to building more wealth strategically.